 Weglot Makes It Easy to Translate Images in WordPress

-If you want to create a fully localized multilingual WordPress site, it’s important to translate images and other media content along with your WordPress site’s text content.
+If you want to create a fully localized multilingual WordPress site, it’s important to translate images and other media content (such as PDF files) along with your WordPress site’s text content.
+Services like Google Translate can’t help you with this.

 When you translate images, you ensure that visitors have a truly localized experience, and you can also improve your image SEO in Google and ensure better accessibility for multilingual visitors using screen readers.
 It’s one of the great ways to improve your visibility alongside image size optimization.